dantheman0207/blockchain_development/index.md

 [Screencast](https://youtu.be/9bcpyf_zP9g)
 We will add a function to our `Block` that allows us to store transactions in the data field.

-We will also add a function to our `Blockchain` class that lets us mine the next block once we have enough transactions to fill a block.
+We will also add a function to our `Blockchain` class that lets us mine the next block once we have enough transactions.
 We rename the field `transactions` to be called `pendingTransactions`.
-When we right click then select "Rename Symbol", it renames the field everywhere in the code that it is used.
+When we right click then select "Rename Symbol", it renames the field everywhere in the code.
 So we only have to type the new field name once.

 When we mine a block, the miner gets a reward.
 This incentivizes miners to work hard.
-This reward is given by creating a transaction with no 'from' address whenever we mine a new block.
+When we mine a new block this reward is distributed by creating a transaction with no `sender` address.

 In the video I make a mistake.
 I forget to put the argument `numberZeroes` when I call `block.mine()`.
 In order to find my mistake I put `console.log` in several spots until I can find where my code is stuck.
 This is a good way to solve problems in your own code.
 Eventually I realize I forgot to include the argument.
 I change the `mine()` function so that the argument has a default value.
 In JavaScript that looks like this: